cs3157-borowski/recitations/recitation_2/bit_operators.md

 - Left-shifting always fills the vacated bits on the right with 0's
 - The displaced bits on the left are discarded

-Note that this is equivalent to mulitplying a number by 2^`n`!
+Note that this is equivalent to multiplying a number by 2^`n`!

     int x = 1;              // 0001 in binary
     assert(x << 2 == 4);    // 0100 (4)